krzbanas/rspectra2022/content/course/RTipsandTricks/_index.md

 #
 # export every spectrum to single file (automaticaly named) in long format
 # two columns with many rows - first column wavenumber second column absorbance no headers
-# if hyperSpec object test have more than 10 spectra first 10 will be exported
+# if hyperSpec object test have more than 10 spectra first 10 will be exported with this code
 #
 for(i in 1:10)
 {